Is this a paid position?

-Unless you live in the immediate vicinity and do not need lodging, you will stay in a hotel in Reading.
+You will stay in a hotel in Reading.
 Your cars can remain safely parked at the hotel.
 You will be transported to and from any locations as necessary.
 We will work in a conference room at the hotel.
-To save costs, you will share a room with as many as three other people.
-This is part of the event.
-You’ll get jostled out of your comfort zone, but at the same time you will meet amazing new people and learn how to interact with strangers.
+You may share a room with as many as three other people.
+There is an option to have a single room or share a double with one other student at your own expense.
+Rooming details will be discussed after you’ve been accepted into the program.
+We strive to make the program as comfortable as possible for everyone.
+You might get jostled out of your comfort zone, but at the same time you will meet amazing new people and learn how to interact with strangers — and this is important because you will quickly be part of a team working toward the same goal.
 Any anxiety you have quickly dissolves as you become engrossed in the task at hand.
 Sharing an intense experience with other people can create a bond that is not easy to break.
 You’re not going to be in your room much, anyway, so don’t stress over this part.

 How much sleep will I get?

 This depends on how late you stay up working — and that depends on the work load.
 This also depends on how many Staff writers are there and how many interviewees there are.
 Staff members are expected to complete all articles, design work, photography edits, etc. prior to leaving on Monday.
 You are not, however, expected to work without rest.
 Program Advisors are there to help you with the task and they will assist you with a clear plan of action.